joedaws/beings/README.md

 # Beings

 An elixir app for simulating a large collection of eldrich beings floating through the cosmos, living the social lives that eldrich beings appearently have.

-## Progress so far

-As you can see, not very far.

-Basically all that works are the tests.
+The purpose of building this simulation is to see if it is possible to discern

+## Running a simulation

+Currently the main simulation is

 ``` bash
 mix test